zzzprojects/docs/learndapper.com/pages/parameters.md

 }
 ```

-By using dapper's anonymous type parameter feature, we can easily pass multiple values to our SQL query and get the desired results.
+By using Dapper's anonymous type parameter feature, we can easily pass multiple values to our SQL query and get the desired results.

 ## Dapper Table-Valued Parameters